Town Crier

 Source

-• 2026-0754: Message and order approving an order authorizing a limit for the Transportation Department revolving fund for Fiscal Year 2027 to support the operation of the bikeshare program within the City of Boston.
+• 2026-0754: On the message and order, referred on April 8, 2026, Docket #0754, approving an order authorizing a limit for the Transportation Department revolving fund for Fiscal Year 2027 to support the operation of the bikeshare program within the City of Boston.
 This revolving fund shall be funded by system-generated user revenues, sponsorship revenues, and advertising revenues.
-The Transportation Department will be the only department authorized to expend from the fund and such expenditures shall be capped at $1,400,000.
+The Transportation Department will be the only department authorized to expend from the fund and such expenditures shall be capped at $1,400,000, the committee submitted a report recommending that the order ought to pass.
+The report was accepted; the order was passed.
+Recess.

 Apr 2, 2026